 Real signed-ups validated Drew’s product idea and proved its value.

 Brian Chesky and Joe Gebbia faced a problem renting a San Francisco apartment, especially after the landlord raised the rental price.
 Guys found a design conference coming to the town, and hotel places were sold out.

 The initial idea was to provide cheap accommodation for attendees.
 Brian and Joe took pictures of their apartment and uploaded them on the simple website.
 They had three guests from India, Boston, and Utah.
 Originally such a step was a proof of concept, which disrupted the accommodation industry.
 Check out this article to learn more about how Airbnb scaled up to a worldwide service.

 Joel Gascoigne, CEO at Buffer:

-One problem, on a single feature.
-Joel believed that a single feature is worth the whole application.
+One problem with a single feature.
+Joel believed that a single feature was worth the whole application.
 The main idea was to build a way to queue up tweets without scheduling each tweet separately.
-He found himself spamming people with more than five tweets at one while reading tech and startup news.
-Existing apps which market offered at that time hadn’t implemented it, and he felt that it was time to build it himself.
+He found himself spamming people with more than five tweets at once while reading tech and startup news.
+Existing apps which the market offered at that time hadn’t been implemented, and he felt that it was time to build them himself.

 He followed Eric Ries principle of the lean startup (Eric Ries.The Lean Startup).
-By running a small test, he launched a two-page Minimum Viable Product, and simply tweeted the link asking followers what they thought about the product.
+By running a small test, he launched a two-page Minimum Viable Product and tweeted the link asking followers what they thought about it.
 That’s how he made the first validation.

 The full story behind Buffer MVP you can read here.

 MVP tests will answer technical questions about your product.
-Crucially, they will also help you work out if your core products are something users want and need.
+Crucially, they will also help you determine if your core products are something users want and need.